Have the respect of your dog by understanding a dogs life.

 With this in mind we can understand that humans dominated the every aspect of dog development.
 And, it follows that we have the responsibility to care for them and understand their needs.
 Understanding our dogs needs necessitates some knowledge about them.
 These are animals that we in a sense created.
 The world never saw a dog before we forged one from wild wolves.
 We forged them from wolves that came from the bottom of the pack so that they would see us as the pack leader.
 Knowing this helps us to understand that a dogs life looked like in the past.
 Dogs live a life in service to us, to humans who give them everything, good and not so good.

-A dogs life is about following a leader.
+A dog’s life is about following a leader.

 A dog’s life can follow just about any path.
-It all comes down to the human that cares for him or her.
-They may not care at all about what that path is, unless they have been bred to do a certain job.
+It all comes down to the human who cares for him or her.
+They may not care at all about what that path is unless they have been bred to do a certain job.
 Dogs bred to work a certain job like herding sheep for example will have a drive to do that job.
 It’s literally bred into them!
 So we can help to lead our dogs by understanding them and sometimes that means understanding their breed.
 Other times that means understanding that we are the leader, whether we act like it or not.
 A dog looks to us and we take that into account or we don’t.
 Understanding a dogs life give us access to how to have the respect of our dog.

 Another way to have the respect of your dog.